abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

   - product item life start when we receive it from vendor and `loads into system` i.e check-in of product item
     - can we check-in a product item whose product is already de register in the system
   - product item can be checked out from the system with various reasons
+    - none
     - consumption
     - expiry
     - lost and not found
     - leakage
+    - removed from system when product is deregister
   - monitor inventory levels in the system with report and dashboard
     - daily inventory status
     - expiring today or in next few days
     - expired
     - expired with reason
+  - supported operations
+    - checkin
+    - checkout
+    - update inventory
+    - report apis

+### UserManagement
+  - operator login and logout support
+  - support token based authentication
+  - GET, Post, PUT and Delete operations of product and product item needs to be authorized with a token
+  - support with simenesinternal - G0 and labmanager user G1
+  - SiemensInternal(G0 user type)has privilege to add product and edit product items
+  - LabManager(G1 user type) can manage product items
+  - both has access to view products and product items
+  - login with name and password
+  - stored in a sql server
+  - both has access to manage CART

 ### Cart Management
   - Keep track of the product items that need to be refilled in the system soon.